-Fundraising for Fiscal Sponsees: Donation Page Tips & Examples
+Fundraising for Fiscal Sponsees: Tips & Examples

 1. Tell donors what kind of impact their gift could make.

-Not everyone visiting your donation page will know all the great things your program does (or will do!).
-On your donation page, be sure to include what your mission is in simple terms.
+Not everyone visiting your campaign page will know all the great things your program does (or will do!).
+On your page, be sure to include what your mission is in simple terms.
 This allows people who are unfamiliar with your work or your cause to understand how donations can help.

 One thing to note: Be mindful of how you word these statements.
 Statements like “your gift will provide food to 5 puppies,” suggests their donation will absolutely be used for that purpose.
 By using language like “your gift could provide food to 5 puppies,” or “this is the cost of food for 5 puppies,” you avoid having donors feel like their donation has been restricted to that purpose alone.
 The gift still goes to the mission, but it’s not a promise to the donor about how their specific gift will be used.
 Think of these statements as ways to put donation amounts into perspective, not as promises to donors.